 For many users, the difference between any of the current generation AMD and Intel CPUs is negligible.
 All of them can surf the Internet, stream Netflix, run office applications, multitask between all of those, and more.
 The only way to really uncover differences is to run demanding workloads, which we do for our CPU reviews.

 Shift over to games, and differences can become more noticeable.
-With a high-end GPU like an RTX 2080 or RTX 2080 Ti, the fastest Intel CPUs typically lead AMD's best Ryzen parts by 15 percent, and in some games the gap can be as large as 25 percent.
-The gap shrinks at 1440p and 4K, but it's also worth noting that quite a few games fail to hit 144fps (eg, for a 144Hz monitor) with Ryzen CPUs, regardless of resolution or setting.
-Early reports (from AMD, so take with a grain of salt) are than the Ryzen 3000 parts will potentially boost gaming performance by 10-30 percent, which close the gap between AMD and Intel.
+With a high-end GPU like an RTX 2080 or RTX 2080 Ti, the fastest Intel CPUs typically lead AMD's best Ryzen parts by 5-10 percent, and in some games the gap can be as large as 15 percent.
+The gap shrinks at 1440p and 4K, though, and if you're going with a mainstream build using an RX 5700 XT or RTX 2070 Super, the difference in gaming performance between a 9900K or 3900X is basically just noise.

-Part of the reason current AMD CPUs are a bit slower in games is that games don't usually make use of more than four to six CPU cores, so the extra cores on Ryzen CPUs are often idle.
-That may change in the coming years, but the other part of the equation is latency—the time to access and process data.
-AMD's dual-CCX design has higher cache and memory latency than Intel's 6-core and 8-core parts, leading to slightly worse overall performance in latency sensitive workloads like games.
+Part of the reason AMD's earlier Ryzen CPUs are a bit slower in games is that games don't usually make use of more than four to six CPU cores, so the extra cores on Ryzen CPUs are often idle.
+That's beginning to change, but the other part of the equation is latency—the time to access and process data.
+AMD's earlier first and second gen Ryzen parts have higher cache and memory latency than Intel's 6-core and 8-core parts, leading to slightly worse overall performance in latency sensitive workloads like games.
 Incidentally, that same latency problem exists with both Threadripper and Intel's X299 parts: worse latency and worse gaming performance than the i7-8700K.

 What about security?